motapinto/multi-agent-system-conquest/README.md

 The Objective of this project was not to create a beautiful GUI but rather to use Jade and its capabilities to develop a multi-agent system using FIPA Communication Protocols and ACL messages.

+Note: This repo is duplicated from [here](https://github.com/LuisPRamos/aiad-conquest) due to permissions sake.

 ## Docs
 You can read our presentation in [here](https://github.com/motapinto/aiad-conquest/blob/master/Presentation.pdf)!